changkun/AugmentedTouch/report/result-summary.md

 ### 2.5 Applying User Study
 > Source Code: [TouchMotion](https://github.com/changkun/AugmentedTouch/tree/master/src/TouchMotion)

-In this user study, we are primarily interested in the .. of ..
+In this user study, we are primarily interested in the accuracy of sensor feature extensions.

-This also helps to improve our understanding of
+This also helps to improve our understanding of sensor feature effects.

+#### 2.5.1 User Study Procedure

 <div align="center">
 	<img src="img/pin1.PNG" width="200">
 	<img src="img/pin2.PNG" width="200">
-	<p><strong>Fig 4.</strong> PIN-Entry Study: </p>
+	<p><strong>Fig 5.</strong> PIN-Entry Study Interface</p>
 </div>

 Each participant completed a sit down meeting maintain half one-hour for input **6 PINS x 10 repetitions x 6 touches x 4 hand postures x 2 devices**(iPhone 6 Plus and iPhone 5).
-The 6 PINs are pre-install on the study app, which is 273849, 593827, 950284, 020485, 857162, 495937, all of these numbers are randomly generated.
+The 6 PINs are pre-install on the study app, which is **273849, 593827, 950284, 020485, 857162, 495937,** all of these numbers are randomly generated.

 At the end of user study, we collected statistics, 16 joined participants which from 10 people of male and 6 people of female.
 The age range of Participants from 19 to 34, and half of participants are range in 23 to 27.
 A questionnaire invastigation after participants finished study shows the average of participants age of use touch screen smartphone almost five years.
 Half of participants are currently using PIN code to protect thier phone and a quarter use fingerprint.

+#### 2.5.2 Participants Feedback

+During the whole study, we randomly asked few quesiton to participants and questions are follows:

+* What influenced you make mistakes?
+	- Most anwsers: "I didn't realize the number has changed.";
+	- Six numbers as a PIN code is too complex for input quick, they often use four numbers.

+* What do you think of the function of background color?
+	- Most anwsers: "may be nonsense";

+* What's the special meaning of the input number series?
+   - Most anwsers: "no idea";

+* What's the study study in?
+	- A kind of game, count mistakes to find out how users concentrate on something;
+	- Find out which hand simple for users;
+	- Find out which number series is easy for input.

+* Comments?
+   - The last number series(495937) always much easier than others;
+   - Finger movement is easy to remeber.

 ## III.
 Evaluation

+As a glance of sensor feature effects, we didn't choose a complex model(such as deep nerual network) for a exceedingly outstanding error rate, instead of this, we use linear support vector machine algorithm to analysis the following datasets.

 ### 3.1 Datasets Description